javers/javers.github.io/documentation/configuration/index.md

 alongside your domain data.

 JaVers comes by default with in-memory repository implementation.
-It's perfect for testing but for production a environment you will need something real.
+It's perfect for testing but for production environment you will need something real.

 First, choose proper JaversRepository implementation.
 Currently, JaVers supports **MongoDB**.